expfactory/expfactory/docs/pages/1-generate.md

 # Detailed Start
 The generation of a container comes down to adding the experiments to a text file that records all the commands to generate your container.
-Since we are using Docker, this file will be the Dockerfile.
+Since we are using Docker, this file will be the Dockerfile, and you should [install Docker](https://docs.docker.com/engine/installation/) first and be comfortable with the basic usage.
 In these sections, we will be building your container from a customized file.
 You will be doing the following:

  - generating a recipe with (reproducible) steps to build a custom container
  - building the container!